Raxephion/CipherCore-SD-1.5-WebUI/README.md

         └── ...
         ```

+## 🔄 Updating the Application (Windows - Easy Method)

+To get the latest code, dependency updates and updated models from this repository after using the easy setup:

+*   Navigate to the project folder.
+*   Find the file named `update.bat`.
+*   **Double-click `update.bat`** to run it.
+*   A command prompt window will open and pull the latest changes from the GitHub repository and upgrade the Python packages in your virtual environment.
+*   **Important:** This assumes you have not made local changes that conflict with the repository updates.
+If `git pull` fails, you may need to handle merge conflicts manually or discard local changes.

 ## ▶️ Running the Application (Windows - Easy Method)

 Once the setup is complete, launch the Gradio web UI by double-clicking the `run.bat` file in the project folder.